sympower/dt-data-load-tool/docs/website/docs/build-a-pipeline-tutorial.md

 In this example, the `pipeline` function is used to create a pipeline with the specified destination (DuckDB) and dataset name ("country_data").
 The `run` method is then called to load the data from a list of objects into the table named "countries".
 The `info` variable stores information about the loaded data, such as package IDs and job metadata.

-The data you can pass to it should be iterable: lists of rows, generators, or `dlt` sources will do just fine.
+The data you can pass to it should be iterable: lists of rows, generators, or `data_load_tool` sources will do just fine.

 If you want to configure how the data is loaded, you can choose between `write_disposition`s such as `replace`, `append`, and `merge` in the pipeline function.